-The sensor in your camera needs the right amount of light for a good exposure.
-Too much or too little and photos appear too light or too dark.
+The sensor in your camera needs the right amount of light for good exposure.
+Too much or too little, and photos appear too light or too dark.
 Learning to manage the exposure metering mode well gives you more creative control over your

 What is the Use of Metering in a Camera?

 Camera metering tells you when you’ll have a correct exposure.
-The challenging thing with it is your subjects and the light are different in every photo you take.
-So you need to know how to choose the best metering mode to get a correct exposure.
+The challenge is that your subjects and the light are different in every photo you take.
+So you need to know how to choose the best metering mode to get the correct exposure.